 The following week, Tropical Storm Bertha made landfall near the Isle of Palms, South Carolina, on May 27 with locally heavy rain and gusty winds.
 It dissipated over the Appalachians on May 28.

 May 2019 had Subtropical Storm Andrea the week before Memorial Day, but it stayed over the open waters of the Atlantic southwest of Bermuda.

 Memorial Day 2018 was a memorable one for residents of the Florida Panhandle as Tropical Storm Alberto made landfall near the Bay/Walton County line for the unofficial start of summer.
 Alberto maintained its tropical characteristics all the way into Michigan.

 The early start to hurricane season in 2017 was actually in April, when Tropical Storm Arlene developed over the open waters of the central Atlantic Ocean on April 20.
-It was only the second tropical cyclone on record in the Atlantic to form in April; Ana in 2003 was the first, according to the National Hurricane Center.
+It was only the second tropical cyclone on record in the Atlantic to form in April; Ana in 2003 was the first, according to the NHC.

 Then, Tropical Storm Bonnie became the second pre-season storm of 2016 in May.
 It made landfall as a tropical depression on May 29 on the Isle of Palms, South Carolina, and dumped heavy rainfall along coastal sections of the Carolinas.

-Despite this seven-year streak from 2015-21, the National Hurricane Center has not yet adjusted the start date of hurricane season, although in 2021, it did begin issuing routine Atlantic tropical weather outlooks on May 15 instead of the usual June 1.
+Despite this seven-year streak from 2015 through 2021, the NHC has not yet adjusted the start date of hurricane season, although in 2021, it did begin issuing routine Atlantic tropical weather outlooks on May 15 instead of the usual June 1.

-The National Hurricane Center says the peak of hurricane season is from mid-August to late October, with Sept.
+The NHC says the peak of Atlantic hurricane season is from mid-August to late October, with Sept.
 10 marking the official peak date of the season.